vinnyvilasboa/vinnyvilasboa/README.md

 ---
 ### I'm a software engineer based out of New York with a non-traditional background in health and fitness.
 I working on developing my skills on a daily basis, focusing primarily on Javascript, Express, ReactJS, and MongoDB.
 I recently created a blog where I track my progress as a developer.

-### - 🔭 I’m currently working on a startup project to help athletes.
+### - 🔭 I’m currently working on a personal app based around faith and community.

 ### - 🌱 I’m currently working on developing my skills on the NEXTJS framework.

-### - 🤔 I’m looking for help with improving my design techniques :)
+### - 🤔 Something else I am working on is a typescript opensource project.

 ### - 💬 Ask me about anything health and fitness related